ContractAutomataProject/CARE_Example/README.md

 The class <tt>ClientChoiceROC</tt> overrides the method <tt>select</tt> and implements both choices as internal.
 The user of the client service will interact at console with the client service, and will indicate which choice has to be made.

 Finally, the executable class <tt>AppComposition.java</tt> is used for testing this example.
-Both services and the orchestrator are executed locally.